hapax/hapax.github.io/assets/emcc.md

 The maximum amount that can be converted into kinetic energy is
 $M_0c^2$, and indeed, the leftover energy is $m_0 c^2$.
 This suggests that the total energy of the body is $M_0c^2$, or using
-$m$ instead of $M_0$:
+$m$ instead of $M_0$,

 $$
 E = mc^2.
 $$

-Thus, we have finally arrived at the most famous equation of all time.
-Rest mass also has energy content, appearing on the RHS of (\ref{energy}):
+Rest mass also has energy content:

 $$
 E_0 = m_0 c^2.
 $$

-Both of these
+These have slightly different interpretations, but both are often thought of Einstein's famous equation.

 #### References